Garage Sales: Choose Safe Items for Your Child

 Some things are just better to buy new.

 Since 2011, drop-side cribs have been federally banned from store shelves and donation sites due to the high number of infant injuries and deaths in the last 10 to 15 years.
-The constant up-and-down of the side rail weakens the hardware over time, making it susceptible for accidental drops.

 Along with cribs, crib mattresses should be avoided as well for health reasons.
 “Like adult mattresses, child mattresses get soft and don’t adequately support the child while he sleeps,” said Wilcox.
 “It also may not fit right in the crib, creating a gap that the child may roll into and get stuck.”